AndreRijo/potiondb-vldb-configs-rep/README.md

 - [PotionDB's TPC-H Client](https://github.com/AndreRijo/TPCH-Client)
 - [DockerManager](https://github.com/AndreRijo/DockerManager)

-This repository acts as the storage for all of the configurations used to evaluate PotionDB during the production of our Eurosys submission.
+This repository acts as the storage for all of the configurations used to evaluate PotionDB during the production of our VLDB submission.
 It contains configuration files for both PotionDB, TPC-H Client and DockerManager.